petereinsteinny/Basketball-Reference-Project/README.md

 2. HTML
 3. Heroku

-Please feel free to reach out to me on my LinkedIn with any questions you may have: https://www.linkedin.com/in/peter-einstein-cfa/
+Please feel free to reach out to me on my [LinkedIn](https://www.linkedin.com/in/peter-einstein-cfa/) with any questions you may have.